 Dissolving a marriage can be an arduous and complicated process.
 Not only do you have to consider child custody and support, but you need to make decisions about your assets, your debts, and your property.
-However, if your divorce is amicable and you and your ex can agree on provisions without the court intervening, a divorce settlement agreement may be your best option.
+However, if your divorce is amicable with you and your ex agreeing on the provisions without the court intervening, a divorce settlement agreement may be your best option.
 Retaining an attorney is your best option to make the process go smoothly.
 The Nashville divorce attorneys at Martin Heller Potempa & Sheppard, PLLC can help you reach such a fair compromise.
-After spending decades working with divorcing couples throughout Tennessee, we strive to make the process of creating marital dissolution agreements or divorce settlement agreement go as smooth and as quick as possible.
+After spending decades working with divorcing couples throughout Tennessee, we strive to make the process of creating marital dissolution agreements or divorce settlement agreements go as smoothly and as quickly as possible.

 The Benefits of a Marital Dissolution Agreement